1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ??? info "Spare Part Hotend"

-    - At the time of writing there are already 3rd party hotends available.
+    - You can find compatible hotends from 3rd party manufacturers for around 5 bucks already at sites like Amazon, ebay and AliExpress.
 Look out for "Anycubic Kobra 2 Hotend" or similar.
-You can find a complete hotend including the thermistor and cartrdige heater for around 15 bucks.
+They come completely assembled with all the parts like thermistor, cartridge heater, silicone sock etc.
+      I'd suggest to always have a spare one in the drawer, just in case.
     - If the old thermistor and/or cartridge heater are still good and the wires aren't harmed, you don't have to look around for getting new ones!
 Just take the existing ones out of the old heater block and install them into the new one.
     - However, scroll down and check out the "Disassembling" section below to see how to dis- and reassemble it. *Maybe you don't need new parts, so try to clean up everything first and reassemble it before ordering new parts right away.*